Air strikes hammer Khartoum as army chief drops RSF foe from Sudan's ruling council | Law-Order

 The RSF is embedded in residential districts of much of Khartoum and adjoining Bahri and Omdurman, drawing almost continual air strikes by the regular armed forces.
 Witnesses said the army had also started placing barriers on some roads in southern Khartoum to keep the RSF away from an important military base there.

 Fighting also flared in the city of Nyala, capital of the South Darfur region in the southwest and one of the sprawling country's largest cities, for a second day after weeks of relative calm.
-Heavy artillery detonations started up at 10 a.m. and several people had been killed, a local activist said.
-Militia attacks and subsequent clashes in the West Darfur city of Geneina have claimed the lives of hundreds.

-Saudi- and U.S.-sponsored ceasefire talks have continued without a breakthrough in the Saudi city of Jeddah, and the conflict was also among the top items on the agenda of an Arab League meeting there on Friday.
-With the fighting has come a collapse in law and order, with rampant looting, blamed by the army and RSF on each other, hitting Sudanese homes, factories, gold markets, banks, vehicles and churches.
-A rapid dwindling of stocks of food, cash and other essentials has driven much of the pillaging.

-"Nobody protects us.
-No police.
-No state.
-The criminals are attacking our houses and taking everything we own," said Sarah Abdelazim, 35, a government employee in Khartoum.
-Some 705 people have been killed by the fighting with at least 5,287 injured, according to the World Health Organization.
+Heavy artillery detonations started in the morning and continued all day.
+A local market caught fire, and several people have been killed, local activists said, adding that it was difficult for those injured to get to hospitals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)